|

 steroid(s) found in Emergency Abortion drugs like Plan B are

-abortifacient 75 to 89% of the time.
+abortifacient 75 to 89% of the time, as reported in the Medical Letter and from FDA data.]
 Rarely will a drug like Plan B

 and female gametes PRIOR to the moment of conception.